-The goal is simple: clean, accurate, and useful data.
-Whether you’re tracking website traffic, user behavior, or eCommerce events, a GA4 audit ensures that the insights you’re seeing are actually reliable.
+The goal is simple to understand.
+You want clean and reliable data.
+Whether you're tracking website traffic, user behavior, or online transactions, a GA4 audit ensures that the data you see is accurate.

 Why You Need a GA4 Audit